-In a lot of ways, the mouth is a reflection of our general health.
+Americans are living longer and seniors need to take special steps to retain oral health.
+In many ways, the mouth is a reflection of our general health.
 There is much we can tell about one from another.
-For example, the medicine prescribed for bodily health concerns can have adverse effects on our oral health.
+For example, the medicine prescribed for the body can have adverse effects on oral health.
 On the other hand, declining oral health can worsen physical conditions, like diabetes.
-Paying attention to the oral systemic, such as the swelling of gums/gum disease, can act as detection for strokes and heart disease.
+The swelling of gums or gum disease can act as a detection for stroke and heart disease.

 Seniors may see a greater amount of cavities in the roots of their teeth due to gum recession.
 In fact, a recent study claims 1/3 of adults older than 65 have untreated cavities.
 Stemming from gum recession, gum disease is also a concern.
 Poor fitting dentures can advance the progressive condition, as well as chronic illnesses like cancer.
 Oral cancer is 7 times more prevalent in adults aged 65 or older.
 There are more senior deaths attributed to oral cancer than skin cancer.
 Early detection checks are key!
 Many elderly people suffer from dry mouth (xerostomia).
 This lack of lubrication is not just inconvenient, but detrimental, as saliva contains important digestive enzymes, acid neutralizers and bacteria fighters.
 Prescription medicines often serve as the culprit for dry mouth.